 Steeped in history, the fortress also offers panoramic vistas and a variety of activities to keep you entertained.
 On sunny days, a spacious patio beckons for some laid-back moments.
 If you’re up for a little challenge, try your hand at the adventure minigolf course.
 Little travelers aren’t left out either; an adventure playground is on hand to keep them thrilled.

 The journey to Ehrenbreitstein itself is an experience.
 You can choose transportation via funicular or cable car.
 You’ll find boarding for the funicular about ½ mile from the Ehrenbreitstein train station, and it zips you up the hill in 3 minutes.
 The cable car starts at ‘Deutsches Eck’ in Koblenz’s city center and takes you up the hill in 5 minutes.
-Trust me, you’ll want to have your camera ready for those views.
-And if you happen to visit during winter, don’t miss the ‘Christmas Garden Koblenz,’ which lights up the castle in a mesmerizing display (note: separate ticketing and hours apply).
+If you happen to visit during winter, don’t miss the ‘Christmas Garden Koblenz,’ which lights up the castle in a mesmerizing display (note: separate ticketing and hours apply).

 Built around the year 1000, this monumental fortress was prized for its strategic location.
 Various rulers and archbishops expanded it over the centuries.
 Despite facing numerous invading armies, the fortress remained intact.
 In 1799, however, it was invaded and destroyed by French revolutionary troops.
 It was rebuilt and completed in 1832.
 Interestingly, the fortress was not used for military purposes in the 19th century.
 However, the American flag was raised here following victories in both 1918 and 1945.
 Today, the fortress houses a Cultural Center and the Koblenz State Museum presenting exhibitions g on photography, archaeology, viticulture, culinary delights, and economic and cultural history.
 There is also a youth hostel within the confines of the fortress, which, if you ask me, is far from the worst place one could stay.